twitter/finatra/http/README.md

 ```

 ## Logging
-To continue using "Java Util Logging", add a jar dependency on 'slf4j-jdk14'.
-Otherwise, we recommend using Logback by adding a jar dependency on `finatra-logback`.
+To continue using "Java Util Logging", add a jar dependency on [`slf4j-jdk14`](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.slf4j%22%20AND%20a%3A%22slf4j-jdk14%22).
+Otherwise, we recommend using [Logback][logback] by adding a jar dependency on `com.twitter.finatra:finatra-logback`.

 ```scala
 //v1